AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-intswatches.md

 * To render interactive swatches horizontally at the bottom of the viewer, set the height to an absolute pixel value; left and bottom to 0px; width, right, and top to auto.
 * To render interactive swatches vertically to the right of the video content, set the width to an absolute pixel; right and top to 0px; height, left and bottom to auto.

-It is possible to use CSS markers in conjunction with this styling to achieve adaptive placement of the interactive swatches panel.
+It is possible to use CSS markers with this styling to achieve adaptive placement of the interactive swatches panel.

 ## Example {#example}

-To set up an interactive swatches panel to render horizontally at the bottom of the viewer on touch devices in landscape orientation and to show vertically to the right of the video content in all other cases:
+To set up an interactive swatches panel to render horizontally at the bottom of the viewer on touch devices in landscape orientation.
+And, to show it vertically to the right of the video content in all other cases:

 ```
 .s7interactivevideoviewer.s7touchinput.s7device_landscape .s7interactiveswatches,